tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Open the solution and transition to a dry walkthrough of the activity.
 Remind students of the following:

 * In order to build a supervised model and make predictions, data has to be provided that can be used to predict outcomes.
-This data set must contain **features** and a **target**.
+This data set must contain features and a target.

   * Features are the fields that relate to credit worthiness (i.e., assets, liabilities, income, and credit score).